codpathin/selfcare-app/README.md

 **Required Must-have Stories**

-- [x] Notify users to stretch, drink water, posture
+- [x] Notify users based on created reminders
 - [x] Allow users to input custom tasks
 - [x] Implement timer for each task
+- [x] Preset list of stretches
 * Show how much time is left on the timer per task

 **Optional Nice-to-have Stories**